j33433/MPowerTCX/doc/CLI.md

 # CLI

-`mpowertcx` is the command-line binary that converts indoor-bike CSV files to Garmin TCX XML.
+`mpowertcx` is the command-line binary that converts indoor-bike CSV files to Garmin TCX XML or FIT files.
 It lives in `crates/mpowertcx-cli/` and delegates all conversion logic to `mpowertcx-core`.

 ## Installation